-Business Goal: IEUA systems will be master planned, managed and constructed to ensure that when expansion planning is triggered, designs/construction can be completed to meet regulatory/growth needs in an expeditious, environmentally responsible, and cost effective manner.
+Business Goal: IEUA systems will be master planned, managed and constructed to ensure that when expansion planning is triggered, designs/construction can be completed responsible, and cost effective manner.

 Objective: IEUA will manage all Agency produced biosolids in a compliant, fiscally prudent and environmentally sustainable manner.

 Commitment: IEUA will ensure that 95% of the Inland Regional Compost Facility's capacity is utilized, all biosolids produced by IEUA are treated at IERCF, Agency solids generation is minimized through efficient dewatering operations, and all compost is marketed for beneficial use.